 Digitalization Of Logistics –

-Keeping pace with customer demands in an increasingly digital world is a challenge for businesses.
+Keeping up with consumer demands in an increasingly digital world is a challenge for e-commerce businesses.
 We share tips to help enhance SMEs’ global competitiveness and win new online customers.

 So how can small innovations drive big wins in our new business landscape?

 Customer experience is at the forefront of consumers’ minds.
 According to the Zendesk CX Trends 2022 Report, 68% of Asia Pacific consumers believe customer service is an afterthought for businesses, with 71% saying their expectations have increased over the past year.
 Our latest e-commerce white paper also highlights the customer experience ‘service gap’ between consumer expectations and SMEs’ perceptions of what their customers think is important.

 A secure, easy-to-navigate e-commerce site can make or break the customer experience and as a result, the business.
 It needs to be more than just functional, too.
 Increasingly, e-commerce platforms are beautifully constructed and tell a powerful story – a story that begins, these days, on social media.

 This means synergies must exist throughout your entire digital ecosystem.
 New trends in mobile-first buyer behavior and social commerce mean that consumers are starting and finishing purchases on social media.
 There’s no point crafting a strong brand identity on Instagram, Facebook or WeChat if your website or mobile app isn’t up to scratch.

 But fast, flawless delivery is even more important.
 Since COVID-19, expectations around delivery have become more precise.
 Customers expect ease, simplicity and convenience.
 This is where digitalized smart logistics can aid small business operations.